aclueless/spair/README.md

 An incremental and fine-grained render frontend framework for **S**ingle **P**age **A**pplication **i**n **R**ust.

-This project is in its early stage, frequent breaking changes are expected.
+This project is in its _early stage_, things are still missing and *frequent breaking changes are expected*.

 ## Features